Each change requires a slight change of perspective, however, which can be dizzying for firms simply trying to keep up.

 While the introduction of email has helped businesses improve communications and overall efficiency, advances since then have shown that relying on a single email client to handle all business communications is far from efficient.

-Today’s marketers, for instance, increasingly use email marketing and automation tools to reach customers at a scale much larger than outlook would otherwise allow.
-What’s more, automation software stores data in a centralized, secure location, rather than data being spread out across dozens of team members, each within their own splintered, potentially vulnerable, inbox.
+Today’s marketers, for instance, increasingly use email marketing and accounting automation tools to reach customers at a scale much larger than outlook would otherwise allow.
+What’s more, accounting automation software stores data in a centralized, secure location, rather than data being spread out across dozens of team members, each within their own splintered, potentially vulnerable, inbox.

 By consolidating nearly all interactions on one platform, clients also get a sleek, unified experience.
 One that not only provides the tools and information they need–when they want it–but also demonstrates authority while conveying a positive brand experience.